TheCocoaProject/cordova-plugin-nativestorage/README.md

 ##<a name="changelog"></a>Changelog

-### Added error when write to sik wasn't succesful - v1.0.8
+### Added error when write to disk wasn't succesfull - v1.0.8
 Plugin-users will now be certain writing was successful when the `set` method is called.
 With thanks to [alokrajiv](https://github.com/GillesC/cordova-plugin-nativestorage/issues/1) for pointing out that the `apply()` method used in Android doesn't ensure the value is successful stored.
 As of version 1.0.8. the plugin-users will be certain the value is stored when the success-callback has been invoked --which is the case for both Android and iOS.

 ### Gloabl remove method - v1.0.7